 The main school is divided into the Junior and Senior which are in separate, but connected buildings – so there’s a real feeling of unity here.

 Of the 426 children, it’s a pretty even mix of girls and boys (57 per cent boys, 43 per cent girls), with the percentages swinging closer to 60 per cent boys and 40 per cent girls at the top end of the school.
 There are between 3-4 classes in each year group, with an average class size of 17 students.
 It was an all-boys school until 1988, when girls joined.

 There’s the usual array of outdoor tennis/netball/basketball courts, sports fields, cricket nets, modern sports hall and indoor swimming pool.
 There are outdoor grass pitches, as well as an Astro turf pitch.

 There is a timber fort in one of the the outdoor playgrounds and a Science garden.
-The swimming pool and sports hall are housed in the sports complex, which also includes a social area used for parent meetings and the like, with viewing platforms over both the pool and the indoor sports hall.
-There’s also a tuck shop in the Sports Pavilion that is open for kids in the Upper School (yrs 6-8) to pop into during their breaks for healthy snacks, such as mini wraps and fruit.
+The swimming pool and sports hall are housed in the sports complex, which also includes a social area used for parent meetings and the like.
+There’s also a tuck shop in the Sports Pavilion that is open for kids in the Upper School (yrs 6-10) to pop into during their breaks for healthy snacks, such as mini wraps and fruit.
 It’s also a great place for parents to go if their little ones are involved in after school clubs.
 And at £1.80 for a cappuccino, it’s got to be the best value coffee around!